Eelta/Redsand_particles_source/README.md

 ## Licenses

 Modified Precision code remains subject to GPL-3.0 and the retained upstream exceptions.
 Third-party components and assets retain their respective licenses, included in `licenses/` and in the generated package.
 Kenney particle textures use CC0.

-When distributing a DLL, provide its corresponding source and build scripts.
-A script that fetches the latest upstream HEAD alone does not preserve the source of a released build.